COVID-19 Vaccine Authorized For Kids Ages 5 to 11: What Parents Need to Know

 A long-awaited decision

 This decision came at a pivotal moment in the pandemic, when schools reopened and the highly contagious Delta variant remained a threat.
-Meanwhile, the Omicron variant is now an increasing concern as well.
+Now, the Omicron variant is dominant.

-Since the start of the pandemic, more than 7 million children have tested positive for COVID-19 and more than 1.1 million new cases were recorded since the start of January, according to a report filed Feb.
-3. For that week, there were more than 164,000 new cases, down from a peak of 1.2 million for the week ending Jan.
+Since the start of the pandemic, more than 12 million children have tested positive for COVID-19 and more than 4.2 million new cases were recorded since the start of January, according to a report filed Feb.
+3. For that week, there were more than 632,000 new cases, down from a peak of 1.2 million for the week ending Jan.
 20, but still double the peak level seen in January 2021.

 While only a small number of young children develop severe COVID-19 or die from the disease, the numbers are still worrisome, experts say.

 “In general, younger kids do not get as sick as adults.
 But, throughout the course of the pandemic, we have had a number of children in our intensive care unit from COVID-related complications,” says Dr. Murray.
 “If we can prevent those, that is a huge win.”

 And with kids back in classrooms, parents are often wondering if a case of the sniffles is seasonal allergies, a cold, flu, or COVID-19.